mcp-firewall/.github/README.md

 ## How It Works
 The **MCP Firewall** is built on top of the **FastMCP 2.0 framework**, leveraging its modular architecture and support for modern MCP protocols.
-At its core, the firewall acts as a **transparent proxy** that filters tool access in real time.
+At its core, the firewall acts as a **proxy** that filters tool access in real time.

 ### Key Components and Flow
 - ✅ **Streamable-HTTP Support**